 9. Apple/Freeform (For teams using Apple products)

 Over the past few years, Apple has been leaning heavily into creator collaboration tools.
 Something that’s creating real buzz and garnering attention to a product beyond iPhone.
-Currently available on iOS, iPadOS and macOS for developer beta, later this fall we’ll see the Golden Master (GM) available for public use.
-They’ve added tons of collaboration tools between Mac, iPad and iPhone for real-time action using a few simple clicks.
+Now available on devices that support iOS 16.2, iPadOS 16.2 or macOS Ventura 13.1, they’ve added tons of collaboration tools between Mac, iPad and iPhone for real-time action using a few simple clicks.
 They’ve also opened that toolkit up for developers to bake into other apps, which is big, especially for content planning.